 This is as per the IUCN Red List.
 This assessment is as at Feb 2016.
 Quite recent by their standards.

 The black-footed cat range (at 2009) is shown in an embedded map below.
-This small format website cannot show it all at once.
-However, it can be moved around in the window by holding down left click and moving the mouse.
+It can be moved around in the window by holding down left click and moving the mouse.
 It can also be zoomed.
-The map is based on the IUCN Red List map.
-This should be the most current map.
+The map is based on the IUCN Red List map (2009).
+This should be the most current map as at that date.
 I feel that all wild cat range maps need refining or at least constant attention as often the information for the map is possibly incomplete or not that comprehensive and in any event things change.
 This is usually habitat loss and fragmentation.
-The original map from which this one is shown here can be accessed on this page on the Google website: Black-footed Cat Range 2009.

-The range is very limited compared to most other wild cat species, confined as it is to the base of the African continent.
+The range is quite limited compared to most other wild cat species, confined as it is to the base of the African continent.
 The range crosses into these countries: